 Why is this important?

 This measure is an important indicator of the effectiveness of the operation and maintenance of the wastewater collection system.
-A low number of SSOs indicate a higher functioning wastewater collection system, better repair practices, more effective cleaning and remote television viewing activities and lowers the potential for enforcement actions by regulatory agencies.
-Our goal is to have 4 or less overflows per 100 miles of pipe each year.
-In 2018, we were able to keep the number below 3 and we are on track to do the same for 2019.
+A low number of SSOs indicate a higher functioning wastewater collection system, better repair practices, more effective cleaning and remote television viewing activities.
+A low number also decreases the potential for enforcement actions by regulatory agencies.
+The city's goal is to have 4 or less overflows per 100 miles of pipe each year, which has been consistently met for the last 5 years.

 What are the next steps?

 Bellevue Utilities remains committed to managing wastewater overflows.
-To this end, we continue to monitor and track this measure to proactively reduce SSOs.
-We will continue to conduct preventative maintenance programs, Capital Investment Plan projects to rehabilitate and replace aging infrastructure, and effective SSO response procedures to reduce the impact of sewer main backups and the volume of overflows.
+To this end, staff will continue to monitor and track this measure to proactively reduce SSOs.
+Staff will also continue to conduct preventive maintenance programs, Capital Investment Plan projects to rehabilitate and replace aging infrastructure, and effective SSO response procedures to reduce the impact of sewer main backups and the volume of overflows.
 In addition, Bellevue is implementing a system-wide asset management plan that will direct limited resources toward the highest priority mains for rehabilitation or replacement.
 This effort is expected to reduce the number of SSOs.

 Contact Email: utilitiesperformance@bellevuewa.gov